renec-chain/renec/docs/src/running-validator/validator-start.md

 > [paper wallet seed phrase](../wallet-guide/paper-wallet.md)
 > for your `--identity` and/or
 > `--authorized-voter` keypairs.
 To use these, pass the respective argument as
-> `solana-validator --identity ASK ... --authorized-voter ASK ...`
+> `renec-validator --identity ASK ... --authorized-voter ASK ...`
 > and you will be prompted to enter your seed phrases and optional passphrase.

 Confirm your validator is connected to the network by opening a new terminal and